renanr0cha/100-days-of-code/log.md

 **Thoughts:** I put off the project I started yesterday because I forgot to commit from home to continue from work! haha

 **Link to work:** [freeCodeCamp Landing Page](https://codepen.io/carlosrenan/full/mdpZYMj)

+### Day 6: April 27, 2022

+**Today's Progress**: A lot of JS study today, I coded less, but learned a lot.

+**Thoughts:** I had problems sleeping the last few days, so today I tried not to drink any coffee in the afternoon, and I guess it worked!
+Gonna get a decaf tomorrow.